ahmad10244/PM2Dashboard/README.md

 - `WEB_PORT`: Port to access Dashboard.
 - `PG_PORT`: Postgresql port that use to check if postgresql container started completely.
+- `SECRET_KEY`: Random string with symbols, digits, chars, ... to use for flask SECRET_KEY
 - `SQLALCHEMY_DATABASE_URI`: Postgresql URI for using in app db connections. \
     format: `postgresql://username:password@host:port/database`
 - `POSTGRES_USER`: Username that used for creating postgresql container.